Working with Imported CAD Designs

 The mesh for the highlighted region of the fastener before and after defeaturing.

 The method of removing features works well for small features only.
 To close a gap after a larger detail, other methods are needed.
 The Delete Fillets and Delete Faces tools allow you to select the faces you wish to delete.
 These tools close the resulting gaps by extending or shrinking the surrounding faces.
 For this to succeed, it is important that there is enough information in the adjacent faces to cover the gap.
 The delete operations also have an option to create a cover for the gap, based on its edges.

 A large detail is deleted by using the Delete Faces tool.

 Up until now, we have looked at the tools to repair and defeature an imported geometry.
 With the Detach Faces tool, which is also found under the Defeaturing and Repair menu, we can detach a set of faces into a new solid object.
 This can be very useful if we’d like to assign different material properties to a region of the imported object (the fastener detail highlighted in the previous figure, for example).

 Using this tool, a through hole can be detached into a solid object by selecting its walls.
 Another method for creating domains for flow regions through a solid object is to use the Cap Faces tool, which can be found in the Defeaturing and Repair menu as well.

 A new domain is created for the hole with the Cap Faces tool.

-The edge loops around the cavity’s inlets and outlets or the through hole are this tool’s inputs.
+The inputs for this tool include the edge loops around the cavity’s inlets and outlets or the through hole.
 Based on the edges, cover surfaces are constructed to cap the holes, thus creating a new domain in the solid.
 Given that there is an appropriate set of edges around a solid, this tool can also be applied to create a new surface that partitions the solid into different regions.